Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Introduction

-This paper considers three types of estimators for the causal mean ratio, each of which can account for overdispersion, zero-inflation, and data heaping.
+The remainder of this paper is organized as follows.
 Section \ref{sec:counts-methods} presents the estimators in detail and describes their large sample properties.
-Section \ref{sec:counts-sim} demonstrates and compares the empirical properties of the estimators with a simulation study, and Section \ref{sec:counts-WIHS} applies the methods to Women's Interagency HIV Study (WIHS) data to estimate the effect of incarceration on two count outcomes: the number of sexual partners in a six-month period and the average number of cigarettes smoked per day among smokers in a six-month period.
+Section \ref{sec:counts-sim} demonstrates and compares the empirical properties of the estimators with a simulation study, and analyses of the WIHS data are presented in Section \ref{sec:counts-WIHS}.
 Section \ref{sec:counts-discussion} concludes with a discussion of the results.
-The Appendix includes proofs of the results appearing in the main text, additional details regarding the analysis of WIHS data, and supplemental tables and figures from the simulation study.
+The Appendix includes proofs of the results appearing in the main text, supplemental tables and figures from the simulation study, and sensitivity analyses for the applications presented in Section \ref{sec:counts-WIHS}.
 R code for computing the different estimators along with the corresponding standard error estimators is available on GitHub.